VolatileDream/VolatileDream.github.io/blog/_posts/2015-01-07-Life-on-the-Internet.md

 An obvious example would be dating sites or apps: while you might not advertise your dating profile on Facebook, after meeting someone you direct them to that account, and others from there.

 I doubt I'm alone in this practice, because I think there's an inherent intimacy and vulnerability in presenting your entire online self to someone, awkward dating profiles, private Tumblr blog, and all.
+This site is currently the extent to which I show off the various fragments of my life, starting with a slightly witty [About Me][11] page, and ending in more a more factual and technical series of [blog posts][12].

 Such is the life of a "digital native", navigating the choppy flow of bits and bytes as they carry our various life fragments around.